BottlecapDave/HomeAssistant-OctopusEnergy/_docs/index.md

 ## Energy Dashboard

 The core sensors have been designed to work with the energy dashboard.
 Please see the [energy dashboard guide](./setup/energy_dashboard.md) for instructions on how to set this up.

+## Blueprints

+A selection of [blueprints](./blueprints.md) are available to help get you up and running quickly with the integration.

 ## Community Contributions